 Zip | yes | Include the parameter to stream compressed data.
 Compression often greatly increases throughput, thus expediting the request.
 Kml files will be returned in the kml-specific zip format, .kmz. |

-providers | STORET|NWIS|STEWARDS (also see domain service for available codes) | By default, requests are submitted to all the data providers.
+providers | *EPA|NWIS* | By default, requests are submitted to all the data providers.
 However, a particular provider may be specified using this parameter. |

 sorted | yes|no | By default, tabular data are sorted by organization, monitoringLocationID, and (for results) activityID.
 However, sorting increases response time significantly, sometimes by orders of magnitude.
 If you are doing your own sorting after download, set sorted=no. For large downloads (over 5 million rows) sorting is disabled by default to ensure reasonable response times.
-XML requests are always sorted to accommodate the WQX data schema |
+XML requests are always sorted to accommodate the WQX data schema. |

 dataProfile | biological | Only affects results endpoint at this time.
-The biological dataProfile returns an extended set of columns that further describe biological data |
+The biological dataProfile returns an extended set of columns that further describe biological data. |

 {